Lesson 4: Creating a Chart Report

 Next we will use the Layout screen of the Chart Wizard to add titles to the chart.
-The Layout screen provides options for customizing the layout of a chart, for example, you can hide some chart elements such as the legend and wall, set the offset of the category and series axes and so on.
+The Layout screen provides options for customizing the layout of a chart, for example, you can hide some chart elements such as the legend and wall, set the offset of the category and series axes, and so on.

-- Select Layout to switch to the screen, select Title from the Options box, and then enter Annual Sales by Region in the Chart Title text box and Regions in Category (X) Axis Title.
+- Select Layout to switch to the screen, select Title from the Options box, and then type Annual Sales by Region in the Chart Title text box and Regions in Category (X) Axis Title.